 Know that opportunity for a crew spot can arrive anytime!
 Don’t give up, Stay determined.
 Believe, Make friends, throw out many lines, online and offline.
 Wear a smile.
 And enjoy the journey!
 It’s all part of the fun!
 I’ve waved many boats goodbye that took on Crew, either found online or here in the harbour.
 Some aspiring crew looks for a boat for two months.
 Some find one in a day.
 Captains find the right crew in a day but sometimes that also take weeks or months.
 Also realize it’s not just about finding a boat, it’s about finding the right boat.
 It’s a long ride and you must feel great about the captain, crew and boat.
 And vice versa of course!
 But trust me, the adventure is worthwhile.
 Good luck!
 Make it happen!

-After three Atlantic Crossings I have wayyy more tips to share!
+After four Atlantic Crossings I have wayyy more tips to share!
 I’ve put them all in book Ocean Nomad (available as E-book and in Print).
 400 pages to help you on a happy, safe and meaningful ocean crossing.
-I also offer a personalized boat find service.
-Don’t want to spend weeks searching?
-Let me search for you.
-No boat, no costs.

 What to do in Las Palmas?